-Members receive the journal both online and in print, by default.
-If for reasons of ecology, economy and changing culture, you'd like to receive your journal only online, click login on the EASA website, proceed past your contact details (ensuring they are up-to-date as you do!), click on Memberships, then your Membership number, on the right side of the Membership details screen tick the labelled box provided, and end by clicking "Save my changes".
+By default, and for reasons of ecology, economy and changing culture, members receive the journal in online form only.
+If you'd also like to receive your journal in printed form, login on the EASA website, proceed past your contact details (ensuring they are up-to-date as you do!), click on Memberships, then your Membership number, and on the right side of the Membership details screen tick the labelled box provided, and end by clicking "Save my changes".

 Remember, to access the journal online you need to affiliate your membership on Wiley Online Library.

 Before you can do this you will need to be registered on Wiley Online Library, so if you are not, follow this link: onlinelibrary.wiley.com click on ‘Log In/Register’ in the top right hand corner and follow the instructions to register.
 It’s a quick and easy process!